vjbarayuga/App-Dev-2024/README.md

 git config --global user.name "Your name here" git config --global user.email "your_email@example.com"

-8. After doing the configuration, you can now practice, create a new file and name it index.html, create an html boilerplate, create an open h1 tag  my first git practice  close h1 tag.
-Then save it.
+8. After doing the configuration, you can now practice, create a new file and name it index.html, create an html boilerplate, create an open h1 tag  and put this inside the h1 tag, my first git practice, then close h1 tag.
-9. After saving your work, execute the commands: git add . git commit -m "initial commit" git push origin main
+9. Then save your work.
+After saving your work, execute the commands: git add . git commit -m "initial commit" git push origin main
-10. If you have followed properly the steps, you are in good shape.
+11. If you have followed properly the steps, you are in good shape.